roadrunner-server/docs/intro/config.md

 ## What's Next?

 1. [Server Commands](../app-server/cli.md) - learn how to start the server.
-2. [Configuration plugin](../plugins/config.md) - learn more about the configuration plugin.
+2. [PHP Workers — Environment variables](../php/environment.md) - learn how to configure PHP workers environment.
-3. [PHP Workers — Environment configuration](../php/environment.md) - learn how to configure PHP workers environment.
+e.
+[Config plugin](../plugins/config.md) - learn more about the Config plugin.